Freaxed/xrs-haiku/README.md

 XRS is a simple Rhythm Station.
 You can use it to create music compositions and loops of your preferred elettronic music genres.

-**Current version main features:**
+**Main features:**

 - Based on version 1.8 for Zeta

-- 32bit 44100 engine
+- 32bit 44100 internal engine with 5 mixer lines

+- 5 VST2 Effects for each mixer lines

+- Internal Samples

-- VST2 plugin support (effects and virtual instruments)
+- VST2 Instruments supports

-- SoundFont support (via fluidlite)
+- SoundFont Instruments support (via fluidlite)

-- 5 mixer lines
+- Internal Roland TB-303 emulator (Tn306)

 - Export as WAVE AIFF